chrisichris/yeti-maven-plugin/README.markdown

  * yeti:doc
  * yeti:add-source

-## Getting started with Yeti and Maven
+## Getting started with Yeti and Maven - the detailed way

 To use this plugin and start working with yeti, start with a blank maven project and declare the plugin and add a dependency on yeti in the maven pom.xml file.
 (The yeti jar is not needed):